rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 </center>
 </p>

+## A reflection on stories

+How many stories have we worked on in this episode?

+Well, we have added support for multiplayer, isn't that just one story?

+But we also did some polishing.
+Polishing could easily be its own story.
+Polish adds value to the players of the game.

+So the stories might be

+* Add multiplayer support
+* Nicer looking, more informative start scene
+* Different player colors

+The first one is a lot bigger than the others.
+Is it possible to split it so that all stories that we work on have roughly the same size?
+I'm not sure.
+Let's think about it.

+Let's think about the state that the game was in when we had a start scene but the players could not be selected.
+We had visible change in behavior.
+There was now a start scene that wasn't there before.
+But had we added value?
+Players expecting multiplayer would be disappointed.
+Other players would have to shoot a couple of times extra before they can play the game.
+That doesn't seem like value.
+However, players could see this new start scene and ask questions like "what is this?" and "what am I supposed to do here?"
+We can tell them our idea and they can give us feedback if we are on the right track.
+Perhaps they want to start a multiplayer session in a different way?
+Perhaps they think a descriptive text on the start scene is more important?
+That feedback has value.

+So we could at least split the first story into two:

+* Player selection start scene
+* One bow per player

+As long as we can show visible progress, I think the story has value.

 ## Summary

-With the new start scene, the balloon shooter feels even more like a real game.
+With the new start scene and multiplayer mode, the balloon shooter feels even more like a real game.
 I find myself wanting to go play the game and enjoy what we have created.
 That is a really nice feeling.

 I am a bit surprised what you can achieve with the only graphics primitives being circles and text.
 I mean, the look of the game is pretty bad, the colors are horrible, and yet the idea comes across nicely and game mechanics can be felt anyway.
 I wonder how much of an improvement it would be to improve graphics.
 Probably a lot.
-But I am still surprised how far circles and text have take us.
+But I am still surprised how far circles and text have taken us.

 See you in the next episode!